Experimental characterization of cohesive laws for mode-II interlaminar fracture in geometrically scaled composites using through-thickness deformation analysis: Experimental results

-The principal material axes rotated with specimen bending, while the geometric axes were fixed.
-This phenomenon is schematically illustrated in \cref{fig_axis_rotation}.
+Axis rotation from beam bending is illustrated in \cref{fig_axis_rotation}.
+The principal material axes (or the local coordinate system) were aligned with the geometric axes (or the global coordinate system) prior to loading (See \cref{fig_axis_rotation_a}).
+The principal material axes $1$ and $3$ rotated about the $2$ axis with specimen bending, while the geometric axes were fixed (See \cref{fig_axis_rotation_b}).
 The raw VIC-2D data were obtained along the geometric axes; for example, displacements were measured in the axes $x$ and $z$ and were named $u_\text{x}$ and $u_\text{z}$, respectively.
+Rotation angles varied with the locations of the DIC data points.

-For experimental characterization of interlaminar fracture along the fiber direction (i.e., the principal material axis $1$), a post-processing method was developed in this work to perform coordinate transformation and data smoothing of the VIC-2D data.
-The post-processing steps are illustrated in \cref{fig_DIC_process_size1} with an example of obtaining the in-plane displacement $u_1$ in the $1$-axis of the S1SP4 specimen at the maximum load $P_\text{max}$.
-The contours in the figures were drawn in the undeformed configuration of the specimen where the axes $1$ and $3$ were aligned with the axes $x$ and $z$, respectively.
-In \cref{fig_DIC_process_size1_a}, the contours of the raw data $u_x$ at $P_\text{max}$ are superimposed on the corresponding digital image of the speckled S1SP4 specimen.
-The raw data were initially interpolated using the \textit{griddata} function of Matlab R2021a \cite{matlab} (see \cref{fig_DIC_process_size1_b}).
-The rotation angle of each data point was calculated based on the beam theories and the data were transformed from the $x$--$z$ coordinate system to the $1$--$3$ coordinate system as shown in \cref{fig_DIC_process_size1_c}.
-Finally, the transformed data were smoothed using the \textit{polyfit} function of Matlab R2021a (see \cref{fig_DIC_process_size1_d}).
+Given that mode-II interlaminar fracture is expected to occur between the fibers (i.e., along the $1$ axis), a coordinate transformation of the raw data from the $x$-$z$ axes to the $1$-$3$ axes was required.
+The coordinate transformation steps are illustrated in \cref{fig_coord_transform} to obtain the in-plane displacement $u_1$ along the $1$ axis of the S1SP4 specimen at $P_\text{max}$.
+The contours in the figures were drawn on the undeformed specimen geometry.
+In \cref{fig_coord_transform_a}, the contours of the raw data $u_x$ are superimposed on the corresponding digital image of the speckled S1SP4 specimen.
+The raw data were initially interpolated to have additional data points between the raw data using the \textit{griddata} function of Matlab R2021a \cite{matlab} (see \cref{fig_coord_transform_b}).
+The rotation angle of each data point was calculated based on a beam theory.
+Finally, the contours of $u_1$ were obtained by transforming the $u_x$ data from the $x$--$z$ coordinate system to the $1$--$3$ coordinate system (see \cref{fig_coord_transform_c}).
+The raw DIC data of $u_z$, $\varepsilon_{x}$, $\varepsilon_{z}$, and $\varepsilon_{xz}$ were also transformed to $u_3$, $\varepsilon_{1}$, $\varepsilon_{3}$, and $\varepsilon_{13}$, respectively, using the same steps.